-We offer a fully integrated programme of care, based on an evidence-based model of practice: Integrated Dual Diagnosis Treatment (IDDT).
-The programme is designed to proactively help individuals recover by offering mental health and substance use services simultaneously, in the same setting, delivered by the same staff, with a consistent and holistic approach.
+We offer an evidence-based model of care, the Integrated Dual Diagnosis Treatment (IDDT) programme, which is designed to proactively help individuals recover from mental health and substance use issues.
+Our programme provides mental health and substance use services simultaneously, in the same setting, with a consistent and holistic approach.

-Our integrated model of care draws on several theoretical approaches, all highly evidenced based and effective.
-These are: Motivational Interviewing Enhancement; Psycho-education; Relapse Prevention; modified Cognitive Behavioural interventions; Community Reinforcement; and Contingency Management.
+Our integrated model of care draws on several highly evidence-based theoretical approaches, including Motivational Interviewing Enhancement, Psycho-education, Relapse Prevention, modified Cognitive Behavioural interventions, Community Reinforcement, and Contingency Management.

-The Glenholme IDDT programme incorporates frequent individual key-working sessions, with both a Support Worker and a specialist Dual Diagnosis counsellor, together with a structured programme of psycho-educational group work.
-This is supported by behavioural boundaries and contracts that all service users will need to agree with and sign up for beforehand, as well as, regular drug screening and alcohol monitoring.
+The Glenholme IDDT programme incorporates frequent individual key-working sessions with a Support Worker and a specialist Dual Diagnosis counsellor, together with a structured programme of psycho-educational group work.
+To ensure a supportive and safe environment, service users agree to behavioural boundaries and contracts beforehand, in addition to regular drug screening and alcohol monitoring.

-By promoting and delivering a holistic recovery methodology we aim to minimise chaotic lifestyles, offering a supportive inclusive structured day that will focus on positive activities as well as providing practical and emotional support to individuals by way of compassionate listening, motivational encouragement and engagement, and by tailoring person centred recovery support plans that will recognise both the person’s life experiences, as well as areas to focus on and work towards.
+We promote a holistic recovery methodology that minimises chaotic lifestyles and focuses on positive activities.
+Our supportive and inclusive structured day offers practical and emotional support through compassionate listening, motivational encouragement, and engagement.
+We tailor person-centred recovery support plans that recognise both the person’s life experiences and areas to focus on and work towards.

 Learn about some of our Service Users’ success stories